Using the Query Table Data Construct

 Named Schema

-Use the drop-down list to select the name of a named schema previously defined in or imported into this module.
+Use the dropdown list to select the name of a named schema previously defined in or imported into this module.
 The drop-down list is empty unless you have defined or imported at least one named schema for the current module.

 When you select a named schema, its fields are loaded into the schema grid, overriding any schema fields already present.
 Once you import a named schema, the schema grid is dimmed and can no longer be edited.
-To restore the ability to edit the schema grid, re-select Private Schema from the drop-down list.
+To restore the ability to edit the schema grid, re-select Private Schema from the dropdown list.

 Properties: Primary Index Tab